Ehanlion/mist_obsidian/3. The Potions Index/Potions with Poisoner's Kit.md

-This is the list of creatable potions using a poisoner's kit.
-The player does not need proficiency with this kit, but they do need to have one and be using it to create these potions.
+**You must have proficiency with Poisoners's Tools to craft any of these potions:**
 # Common Potion Recipes:

 # Rare Potion Recipes: